svmiller/svmiller.github.io/_posts/2020-03-23-what-explains-british-attitudes-toward-immigration-a-pedagogical-example.md

 Fortunately, there is no shortage of data on immigration attitudes in the United Kingdom given the importance of this topic in the UK and elsewhere in Europe.
 The [European Social Survey](https://www.europeansocialsurvey.org), for example, recently concluded a poll of about 2,000 residents of the United Kingdom as part of [its ninth round of survey data](https://www.europeansocialsurvey.org/data/download.html?r=9) and asked three interesting questions on how UK residents evaluated immigrants.
 I downloaded the SPSS binary available at that link and unzipped its contents (`ESS9e01_2.sav`) to `~/Dropbox/data/ess`, which is a subdirectory for ESS data in the data subdirectory on my [Dropbox](https://www.dropbox.com) account.[^whyspss] Let's load it into the R console.
 Then, let's subset the data to just the British respondents who were also born in the United Kingdom.[^race] This gives us 1,905 observations before missing data drops some rows from the analyses to follow.

 [^race]: My scholarship in the American context strongly implies [attitudes toward immigration are functions of attitudes on race](http://svmiller.com/research/economic-anxiety-ethnocentrism-immigration-1992-2017/).
 More sophisticated/rigorous analyses in the British context may want to incorporate that, but this more sophisticated/rigorous design falls outside the scope of the intended goal of this post/analysis.
-The primary goal here is to introduce students to a quantitative approach to understanding a social scientific topic, not necessarily to exhauste all the important covariates on immigration attitudes.
+The primary goal here is to introduce students to a quantitative approach to understanding a social scientific topic, not necessarily to exhaust all the important covariates on immigration attitudes.

 ```r